 Expert tips

 - Use a ripe banana with brown to black spots for the most flavor and extra sweetness.
+Since this recipe is also vegan, the mashed banana also acts as a binder instead of using eggs in the batter.

 - Ensure that waffles are completely cooked before opening your iron.
 If you find the waffles are falling apart, they may not have cooked through completely.
 My waffle iron separates as the waffles rise, which indicates these are done.

-- If you’d like to keep the waffles warm while you’re making the whole batch, heat your oven to 200ºF and place a large sheet pan inside.
+- If you’d like to keep the vegan waffles warm while you’re making the whole batch, heat your oven to 200ºF and place a large sheet pan inside.

 Frequently asked questions